dev-null-and-the-kernel-panics/bio/README.md

 They have been described as the Spinal Tap of IT but this is strongly disputed by the band.

+They have a unbalanced outlook on the world, confusing tech trends genres of music.

-They dismiss the genre of DevOps, claiming it is fake and it sold out to the man.
+They dismiss the sub culture of DevOps, claiming it is fake and has sold out to the man.

-Although in their day jobs, they use the latest tech, they only play songs from before the Unix Epoch on the 1 of January 1970.
+Although in their day jobs, they use the latest tech, they only play songs that were written before the Unix Epoch on the 1 of January 1970.

-Thier sound is that of 70's garage punk, mixed with soul and Motown.
+Their sound is that of 70's Garage Rock, mixed with Soul and Motown.